lucidrains/gated-state-spaces-pytorch/README.md

 It will also contain a few more settings to compare state spaces to a sequence-wise GLU depthwise conv, and even simpler, a parameterized exponential moving average along the sequence dimension.
 So we get to the bottom of whether state spaces are worth it, or whether it is really all about the `O(L log(L))` FFT convolution trick.
 Results will be shared in the readme.

+I will also pit the GSS module against the <a href="https://github.com/lucidrains/panoptic-transformer">Path-X</a> challenge and see how well it does.

 ## Citations

 ```bibtex